dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 To create a reproducible canister build, there are two popular workflows: Linux containers like Docker and Nix.
 Container technologies such as Docker are more popular, provide more resources and may be easier to set up.
 In comparison, Nix builds tend to be more widely reproducible.
 Either workflow can be used.
 Typically, building your canister using a public continuos integration (CI) can help provide easy to follow instructions for reproducing your final project.

-The canister developers are responsible for providing a reproducible way of building a WebAssembly module from published sources.
-If your code is still in development, it can help to provide users or other developers with module hashes that correlate to each released version of the project's source code.
+It is the canister developer’s responsibility to provide a reproducible way of building a WebAssembly module from the published sources.
+If your code is still within development, it can help to provide users or other developers with module hashes that correlate to each released version of the project's source code.

 For more information on reproducible canister builds, check out [here](../reproducible-builds.md)